lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Because we are overclocking quite high,
 I think we could accurately adjust groove to the song, or make it swing a bit but still fit the song.
-I would recommend placing extra **"`G`"** commands before **"`T`"** in order to even out the tempo change, (pre **"`T`"** groove with old and new groove timing for the smoothest effect - Placing new groove before/after tempo change can make song hiccup for a brief moment) and put the new proper groove in all patterns when there's an empty space in the sequencer.
+I would recommend placing extra **"`G`"** commands before **"`T`"** in order to even out the tempo change, (pre **"`T`"** groove with old and new groove timing for the smoothest effect - placing new groove before/after tempo change can make song hiccup for a brief moment) and put the new proper groove in all patterns when there's an empty space in the sequencer.